Shuri2060/vote-hl/README.md

 HyGov is a hypercore native system to start, track and participate in hyperliquid governance proposals.

+The project allows big validators to do large trustless votes.
+So for example for validator governance during the usdh vote, hypurr collective could have used this tool to easily and trustily gather the votes of their stakers.
+This has the potential to drastically improve the governance process in terms of visibility, trustlessness and efficiency.

 Technical flow is as follows:

 1. A vote creator who wishes to initiate a poll will create a poll on the hyperevm contract HyGov.sol using the following structure: